 Volunteers Travel Insurance Policies

-Volunteering abroad is more popular than ever, and with university becoming increasingly expensive more and more people are heading out to foreign shores to carry out volunteering roles.
-Voluntary work can vary from doing environmental projects in Costa Rica or working with animals to teaching English as a foreign language in China, there are a huge range of opportunities for those prepared to up sticks and move away from their home comforts.
-Whatever volunteering role you decide is right for you, it’s important you get the right volunteers travel insurance, so in the event of accidents etc in your new workplace then you have a suitable travel insurance policy available to fall back on.
+Volunteering abroad is more popular than ever, and with university becoming increasingly expensive more and more people are heading out to foreign shores to carry out volunteering roles, either as part of a gap year or as a career break.
+Voluntary work can vary from doing environmental projects in Costa Rica or working with animals in a wildlife sanctuary or refuge, to teaching English as a foreign language in China, there are a huge range of opportunities for those prepared to up sticks and move away from their home comforts.
+Whatever volunteering role you decide is right for you, it’s important you get the right insurance cover for your volunteer project abroad, so in the event of accidents etc in your new workplace then you have a suitable travel insurance policy available to fall back on.
 If your volunteering project involves manual work, or work of a potentially dangerous nature, such as working with either domestic or wild animals, you should refer it to us for specific agreement.
 In these cases, there will almost certainly be additional cost involved and additional conditions attached to the cover.

 Whether you are just finishing school, fresh out of university or taking a career break, doing volunteering work abroad is a great way to explore the world and get an insight into a different culture that you would never experience on a more orthodox backpacking trip.
-Immersing yourself in a community and becoming part of the day to day life of people who live there is an incredibly rewarding way to travel.
+Immersing yourself in the international volunteer community and becoming part of the day to day life of people who live in a wide variety of fascinating destinations is an incredibly rewarding way to travel.
 But it’s important not to forget that someone has to look after you as well, and getting a suitable travel insurance policy is step 1 of that process.

 If you do have questions about what the best volunteers travel insurance policy is for you then don’t hesitate to call us on 0161 973 6435 or, alternatively, if you’ve seen everything you need to then why not get a quote online right now!